I already pay tuition. Why should I give UT more money?

 As a private university, UT doesn’t receive any funding from the government.
 Tuition only covers a portion of the actual cost of a UT education.
 The University relies on private support to help fill in the gaps where financial support is needed but can’t be provided by tuition and fees.

-What is the Senior Campaign and why should I give?
+What is the Seniors for Scholarships Campaign and why should I give?

 | Back to top.